faizaan1abd/mslearn-openai/Instructions/Labs/use-your-own-data-and-explore-content-filter-with-azure-openai-services.md

             }]
         )
     ```
+      >**Note**: Ensure that the indentation is correct after pasting the code into the editor; it should align with the previous line.

-6. Review the rest of the code, noting the use of the *extensions* in the request body that is used to provide information about the data source settings.
+1. Review the rest of the code, noting the use of the *extensions* in the request body that is used to provide information about the data source settings.

-7. Save the changes to the code file.
+1. Press **Ctrl + S** on your keyboard to save the file.

 ## Task 8: Run your application